Eastern Air Lines Flight 401: Rescue and aftermath

 Frank Borman, a former NASA astronaut and Eastern's senior vice president of operations, was awakened at home by a telephone call reporting a probable crash.
 He immediately drove to Eastern's Miami offices and decided to charter a helicopter to the crash site, as the swampy terrain made rescue difficult, and Eastern had not heard any news of progress in rescue efforts.
 There he was able to land in a swampy patch of grass and coordinate rescue efforts.
 He accompanied three survivors on the helicopter to hospital, including a flight attendant and a passenger who lost her baby in the crash.

 Most of the dead were passengers in the aircraft's midsection.
 The swamp absorbed much of the energy of the crash, lessening the impact on the aircraft.
 The muddy waters of the Everglades had covered the wounds sustained by survivors, preventing them from bleeding to death.
 However, it also complicated the survivors' recuperation, as organisms in the swamp caused infection, with the potential for gas gangrene.
 Eight passengers became infected and were treated with hyperbaric chambers.
-All the survivors were injured; sixty received serious injuries and seventeen suffered minor injuries that did not require hospitalization.
+All the survivors were injured; 60 received serious injuries and 17 suffered minor ones that did not require hospitalization.
 The most common injuries were fractures of ribs, spines, pelvises and lower extremities.
 Fourteen survivors had various degrees of burns.
 (Note: The NTSB classified the injuries of one nonrevenue passenger and one other passenger as nonfatal, as their deaths occurred more than seven days after the accident.
 The death toll per the final accident report was 99.)